dar5hak/Numix-Holo/README.md

 Numix Holo
 ==========

-Numix Holo contains a widget theme (GTK+ 2 and 3) and an Xfce window decoration theme (Xfwm4).
-It follows the 'flat' design paradigm, as opposed to glossy, and aims to be clean and easy on the eyes.
+Numix Holo is a theme for GTK+ 2, GTK+ 3, Xfwm and Xfce notifications.
+It is based on @shimmerproject/Numix and sports Holo-like colours.

-To install it, download and extract the ZIP, and move the newly extracted 'Numix Holo' folder into ~/.themes or /usr/share/themes (works on most GNU/Linux distributions).
+To install it, download and extract the ZIP, and move the newly extracted `Numix Holo` folder into `~/.themes` or `/usr/share/themes`.